Things to do in Saint Lucia

 Life’s a beach

-If you want to get some diving or snorkelling in, Saint Lucia also has plenty of reefs to explore for divers and snorkelers – try Anse Cochon, on the west coast (accessible by boat), and Anse Chastanet in the south, which leads out to the Maria Islands Nature Reserve.
+If you want to get some diving or snorkelling in, Saint Lucia also has plenty of reefs to explore – try Anse Cochon, on the west coast (accessible by boat), and Anse Chastanet in the south, which leads out to the Maria Islands Nature Reserve.

 Walking in Saint Lucia is not about getting from A to B. It’s about being immersed in some stunning surroundings – and learning about them along the way.
 The most famous trek is to the top of the iconic Gros Piton – a four hour round trip whose main challenge is the heat and humidity.
 But the island’s inland forest reserves offer a variety of hikes – from one hour to the best part of a day, with local guide to interpret the exotic plants, spot nervous birds and find reptiles.